Merck Manual

 Antimicrobials

 Antibiotic therapy is the mainstay of treatment for community-acquired pneumonia.
 Appropriate treatment involves starting empiric antibiotics as soon as possible, preferably 4 hours after presentation.
 Because pathogen identification is difficult and takes time, the empiric antibiotic regimen is selected based on likely pathogens and severity of illness.
-Consensus guidelines have been developed by many professional organizations; one widely used set is detailed in the table Community-Acquired Pneumonia in Adults Community-Acquired Pneumonia in Adults Community-Acquired Pneumonia in Adults (see also Infectious Diseases Society of America Clinical Guideline on Community-Acquired Pneumonia).
-Guidelines should be adapted to local susceptibility patterns, drug formularies, and individual patient circumstances.
-If a pathogen is subsequently identified, the results of antibiotic susceptibility testing can help guide any changes in antibiotic therapy.
-Omadacycline and lefamulin can be considered, especially in situations in which the usually recommended choices are not appropriate.
+Consensus guidelines have been developed by many professional organizations; one widely used set is detailed in the table Community-Acquired Pneumonia in Adults (see also American Thoracic Society and Infectious Diseases Society of America Clinical Guideline on Community-Acquired Pneumonia

 For children, treatment depends on age, previous vaccinations, and whether treatment is outpatient or inpatient.